oskariorg/oskari-docs/community/styleguide.md

 ## Blue
 - #0091ff (blue) used with hyperlinks and primary buttons
+- #428bca (blue) used with hyperlinks within website

 ## Grey
 - #D9D9D9 (grey) as background for titles within website